Fantasy and fairy art are my passion. I can’t remember a time when they weren’t.

 Painting the Invisible

-Without a doubt imagination can be used as an unhealthy escape from reality.
-It can allow one to avoid what is, and it can certainly turn destructive if negative thoughts are reinforced and allowed to cause harm to yourself or others.
-Having a highly imaginative mind comes with great responsibility.
+Without a doubt imagination can act as an unhealthy escape from reality, encouraging you to avoid responsibilities.
+Taken to extremes, it turns nastily destructive as negative thoughts grow out of control and cause harm to yourself and others.

 From Traditional to Digital